mongodb/mongodbatlas-cloudformation-resources/README.md

    * Review the [AWS IP address ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) and contact AWS Support directly who can help confirm the CIDR range to be used in your Atlas PAK IP Whitelist.

 ### Error: The CFN stack remains in the `CREATE_IN_PROGRESS` state before failing after an hour or so
-The problem is caused by incorrect trust relationships linked to the role used for activating CFN resources or running the CFN stack.
-To resolve the issue, ensure that your IAM role's trust relationships include resources.cloudformation.amazonaws.com, cloudformation.amazonaws.com, lambda.amazonaws.com.
+The problem is caused by incorrect trust relationships linked to the role that you used to activate CFN resources or run the CFN stack.
+To resolve the issue, ensure that your IAM role's trust relationships include `resources.cloudformation.amazonaws.com`, `cloudformation.amazonaws.com`, `lambda.amazonaws.com`.
 The following YAML code shows an example of the correct trust relationships:
 ```yaml
  AssumeRolePolicyDocument:
     Version: '2012-10-17'